 The Bicycle & Pedestrian Committee is an advisory committee of seven to nine volunteer citizens of South Burlington, who are appointed by the City Council.
-The mission of the Committee is to oversee the general operation of the city's many recreational paths, including field trails and sidewalks, and to advise the City Council of operational needs and future development plans for the path network.
+The mission of the Committee is to oversee the general operation of the city's many shared use paths, recreational trails, sidewalks, and other multi-modal facilities and to advise the City Council of operational needs and future development plans for the bicycle and pedestrian network.

 Part of South Burlington's Comprehensive Plan is to develop a safe and efficient transportation system that supports all roadway users.